 Company Reputation: is the brand known for making good pet beds?
 Do not settle for a cheap brand as it could end up costing you more.

-Other Features to Look For in Buying a Cat Bed
+Other Features to Look For in Buying the Best Cat Bed

 Some pet beds come with unique features to increase its value, but it’s only you who can determine if it’s worth it.